SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/2-parsing-btp-json-output.md

 #### Step 2 - identify the objects

-To narrow down this large amount of output to just the objects, we can use the aptly named `objects` function which will emit only objects that pass through it, discarding anything else (like those simple strings such as "ROOT" and "1a99110dtrial" we see above).
+To narrow down this large amount of output to just the objects, we can use the aptly named `objects` function which will emit only objects that pass through it, discarding anything else (like those simple strings such as "ROOT", "eu10" and "1a99110dtrial" we see above).
 Here we go:

 ```
 ; jq 'recurse | objects'